awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-authentication-flow.md

 You can also use the admin authentication flow for secure backend servers\.
 You can use the user migration authentication flow to make user migration possible without the requirement that your users to reset their passwords\.

-**Note**
+**Amazon Cognito lockout behavior for failed sign\-in attempts**
-Users can attempt but fail to sign in correctly five times before Amazon Cognito temporarily locks them out\.
-Lockout time starts at one second and increases exponentially, doubling after each subsequent failed attempt, up to about 15 minutes\.
-Amazon Cognito ignores attempts to log in during a temporary lockout period, and these attempts don't initiate a new lockout period\.
-After a user waits 15 minutes, Amazon Cognito resets the temporary lockout\.
+After five failed sign\-in attempts, Amazon Cognito locks out your user for one second\.
+The lockout duration then doubles after each additional one failed attempt, up to a maximum of approximately 15 minutes\.
+Attempts made during a lockout period generate a `Password attempts exceeded` exception, and don't affect the duration of subsequent lockout periods\.
+For a cumulative number of failed sign\-in attempts *n*, not including `Password attempts exceeded` exceptions, Amazon Cognito locks out your user for *2^\(n\-5\)* seconds\.
+To reset the lockout to its initial state, your user must not initiate any sign\-in attempts for 15 consecutive minutes at any time after a lockout\.
 This behavior is subject to change\.

 **Topics**
 + [Client\-side authentication flow](#amazon-cognito-user-pools-client-side-authentication-flow)